cogentcore/core/README.md

 # Events, Selection, Manipulation

 Mouse events are handled by the standard GoGi Window event dispatching methods, based on bounding boxes which are always updated -- this greatly simplifies gui interactions.
-There is default support for selection and `Pose` manipulation handling -- see `manip.go` code and `Node3DBase`'s `ConnectEvents3D` which responds to mouse clicks.
+There is default support for selection and `Pose` manipulation handling -- see `manip.go` code and `NodeBase`'s `ConnectEvents3D` which responds to mouse clicks.

 # Embedded 2D Viewport